 ADMN 490 Directed Studies - Designed to give students some practical application of concepts learned in major program areas by engaging in problem-solving projects in business or government.
-Prerequisite: All courses in Levels 1, 2 and 3, or permission of the Department Head.
+Prerequisite: All courses in Levels 1, 2 and 3, or permission.

-BCOM 102 Business Communication for Management Systems - This is an applied business communication course for Management Systems.
-Students develop the skills required to write effective letters and memos used in business and industry.
-Students also receive instruction in preparing and giving oral presentations.
+BCOM 102 Business Communication for Management Systems - Students develop the skills required to write effective letters and memos used in business and industry.
+Students also receive instruction in preparing and presenting oral reports.